BOC-3 for reactivating an MC number

 - The deactivation lasted long enough that L&I treats the reactivation like a new authority for paperwork purposes

 Filing a fresh BOC-3 ($75 one-time, no FMCSA fee) takes one of those uncertainties off the table.
-The new designation goes on file under our active BOC-91, and L&I has a clean record to reactivate against.
+The new designation goes on file under our FMCSA-registered blanket process-agent company, and L&I has a clean record to reactivate against.
+If your authority is still active but the agent itself has gone missing - or FMCSA has sent an Order to Show Cause over an invalid BOC-3 - the process-agent replacement page covers that 30-day cure path.

 What’s included in our $75 service

-- FMCSA Form BOC-3 prepared and filed under our BOC-91 registration
+- FMCSA Form BOC-3 prepared and filed under our FMCSA blanket process-agent registration (49 CFR §366.4)

 - Blanket process agent coverage in all 50 states + D.C.